Nicolae Ciucă: Political career

-After Florin Cîțu resigned as president of the National Liberal Party (PNL) on 2 April 2022, followed by a 8-day ad interim leadership of Gheorghe Flutur, Ciucă was elected as the new party leader.
-He is the third consecutive politician since 2019 to serve as both Prime Minister and president of the PNL at one point, the first two being Orban and Cîțu.
+After Florin Cîțu resigned as president of the National Liberal Party (PNL) on 2 April 2022, followed by an 8-day ad interim leadership of Gheorghe Flutur, Ciucă was elected as the new party leader.
+He is the third consecutive politician since 2019 to serve as both prime minister and president of the PNL at one point, the first two being Orban and Cîțu.

 On 26 August 2022, Ciucă signed the first financing contracts of the so-called Anghel Saligny investment program, a foundation whose purpose is to develop settlements for Romanian civilians, formally created as a result of the 2021 Romanian political crisis.
+Since the investment of the Ciucă-led CNR cabinet, Romania has experienced a shift towards authoritarianism and illiberalism.

-In March 2023, Ciucă introduced an artificial intelligence assistant, a "honorary advisor" known as Ion, which aims to scan social networks to inform the government of the Romanian people's wishes and opinions.
+In March 2023, Ciucă introduced an artificial intelligence assistant, an "honorary advisor" known as ION, which aims to scan social networks to inform the government of the Romanian people's wishes and opinions.
+Following the introduction, Nicu Sebe, the coordinator of the research team behind ION, revealed that the event was staged with the AI being unable to generate responses; instead, there was a human operator responsible for selecting pre-prepared responses to anticipated questions.
+Besides this, it was revealed that out of the 500,000 messages that ION got, only the positive ones were published, with the rest being filtered out.

+On 12 June 2023, according to the protocol of the CNR, Ciucă resigned.
+He was replaced as prime minister by Marcel Ciolacu.
+He became the President of the Senate of Romania on 13 June 2023.

+Under Ciucă's premiership, Romania experienced democratic backsliding, with The Economist ranking it last in the European Union in the world terms of democracy, even behind Viktor Orbán's Hungary.

 Awards

 Ciucă is the recipient of the Ordre national du Mérite of the French Republic, Commander rank, and of the National Order of Merit of Romania, Commander rank.
-In 2019 he was awarded the Order of the Star of Romania, Officer rank.
+In 2019, he was awarded the Order of the Star of Romania, Officer rank.
 In 2020, he was awarded the Legion of Merit by U.S. Ambassador Adrian Zuckerman.

+Controversies

+Plagiarism

+Nicolae Ciucă has been accused of plagiarizing his PhD thesis by the independent news organization PressOne.
+Following a year and a half-long investigation, the organization was able to transcribe and digitalize his thesis, "The dimension of the Romanian army's engagement in multinational joint operations", finding that multiple pages of his work were copied, word for word, from other works without the texts correctly attributed to the original authors and lacking the requisite quotation marks, as required by academic norms.
+During the investigation, journalist Emilia Șercan discovered that at least 42 out of the 138 pages in the doctorate thesis were plagiarized and that 94.2% of the plagiarized content in Prime Minister Nicolae Ciucă's thesis originates from non-digitized works, which could not be detected using anti-plagirizing software.
+Nicolae Ciucă denied the accusations, stating they "cannot be scientifically proven."